acbriceno/FactoryManagement-BE/README.md

 # FactoryManagement-BE
-Factory Management Back End using Nodejs
+Factory Management Back End in the works using Nodejs, Prisma, Graphql and MongoDB.
+Testing out this backend stack.